openshift-evangelists/kbe/content/page/sd.md

 ...
 ```

-Send a break signal to close the connection
+Send a break signal (Ctrl-C) to close the connection
 ```bash
 ^C
 ```